Skip to main content

 Automating teardown in CI/CD

-Add a teardown step to your CI/CD pipeline when branches are deleted or PRs are closed:
+Add a teardown step to your CI/CD pipeline when branches are deleted or PRs are closed.
+If you want to preserve assets, add a promote step before teardown:

 # GitHub Actions example